Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Bunker Hill Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2025, Bunker Hill Elementary School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 1 component point.
+Performance Objective 4: CLOSING THE GAPS: By June 2026, Bunker Hill Elementary School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the closing the gaps domain by 1 component point.

 2023-24: 30 of 32 Academic Achievement Points Met; 93.8% Component Points